ndikumanaisaie/Blogapp/README.md

 # 📖 Blog app <a name="about-project"></a>

->Blog app is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.,
+>This Blog app is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.,

 ### The App UML Class Diagram